-10.14.13 Work Area Access
+10.12.14 Work Area Access

-The TCP may need to include a work area access plan, if necessary.
-This is a constructibility issue in which the designer addresses the question of how the contractor is to get materials and equipment into the work area safely.
+The TTC plan should consider the need for a work area access plan.
+This is a constructability issue in which the designer addresses the question of how the contractor is to get materials and equipment into the work area safely.
 This is a particularly critical issue on high speed facilities (such as the Interstate) where barrier wall is used to protect median work areas.
 Some consideration may be given to the design and construction of temporary acceleration and deceleration lanes for the construction equipment.

-10.14.14 Railroads
+10.12.15 Railroads

-Railroad crossings that are affected by a construction project must be evaluated to ensure that the Traffic Control Plan does not cause queuing of traffic across the railroad tracks.
+Railroad crossings that are affected by a construction project must be evaluated to ensure that the Temporary Traffic Control Plan does not cause queuing of traffic across the railroad tracks.
 Evaluate the Plan's signal timing, tapers, lane closures and distance to intersections as compared to projected peak traffic volumes.
-The effects of the traffic control plan on interconnected traffic signals and railroad signals must be evaluated to avoid conflicting or ineffective signal controls.
+The effects of the temporary traffic control plan on interconnected traffic signals and railroad signals must be evaluated to avoid conflicting or ineffective signal controls.

-10.14.15 Pay Items and Quantities
+10.12.16 Pay Items and Quantities